-The reading was from Lavenda and Schultz Anthropology: What Does it Mean to be Human?
+The reading was from the 3rd edition of Anthropology: What Does it Mean to Be Human?
 We read part of the chapter on “What can Anthropology Tell Us about Social Inequality?”
-In this chapter, Lavenda and Schultz treat many different forms of social inequality, including gender, class, caste, race, and ethnicity.
-They also include nation and nationalism.
+This chapter treats many different forms of social inequality, including gender, class, caste, race, and ethnicity.
+It also includes nation and nationalism.
 We examined the theme of nation and nationalism separately for the question of Is Nationalism Bad?

 Social Inequality & Naturalizing Discourses

-Lavenda and Schultz begin with a powerful statement on naturalizing discourses.
+This textbook chapter begins with a powerful statement on naturalizing discourses.
 All of these inequalities are socially created.
 But in most cases, they are also naturalized.
-Naturalizing is “the deliberate representation of particular identities as if they were a result of biology or nature, rather than history or culture, making them appear eternal and unchanging” (2015, 439).
+Naturalizing is “the deliberate representation of particular identities as if they were a result of biology or nature, rather than history or culture, making them appear eternal and unchanging” (Lavenda and Schultz 2015, 439).

 All of these labels are categories of difference and identity.
 They do not all exist in every society.
 And they have changed over time.
 In practice, such ideas about difference do not necessarily need to imply social inequality.
 But whenever people talk about identity and difference, we need to be aware of possible inequalities.